• Skip to primary navigation

 As I said, apparently the worst thing you can do is take your bag of coffee in and out the freezer every single day, this allows moisture into the bag which will cause your coffee to start going sour and have that “off” taste and smell to it.

-What you want to do if, say, you’ve bought more coffee than you’re going to drink in the next two weeks is to portion it up into 2-week amounts, store them in individual containers and put each of those in the freezer.
+What you want to do if, say, you’ve bought more coffee than you’re going to drink in the next two weeks is to freeze it in smaller batches.
+Portion it up into 2-week amounts, store them in individual air tight containers and put each of those in the freezer.

 Then when you’re about to run out of coffee you can take a container out the freezer and leave it out overnight to defrost.
 But don’t open it until it’s completely defrosted otherwise you could get condensation.